Ben & Jerry's to end ice-cream sales in occupied Palestinian territories

-July 19 (Reuters) - American ice-cream brand Ben & Jerry's on Monday said it will stop marketing its products in the occupied Palestinian territories, saying that selling there was "inconsistent" with company values.
+(Reuters) -American ice-cream brand Ben & Jerry’s on Monday said it would stop marketing its products in the occupied Palestinian territories, bowing to Palestinian pressure campaigns and saying that selling there was “inconsistent” with company values.

-The South Burlington, Vermont-based company, which is owned by Britain's Unilever Plc (ULVR.L), has come under pressure from pro-Palestinian groups over its business in Israel and Jewish settlements in the West Bank, which is handled through a licensee partner since 1987.
+The South Burlington, Vermont-based company, which is owned by Britain’s Unilever Plc, has come under pressure from pro-Palestinian groups over its business in Israel and Jewish settlements in the West Bank, which is handled through a licensee partner since 1987.

+Israeli Prime Minister Naftali Bennett, whose party favors Jewish settlements in the West Bank, said Ben & Jerry’s was making a “morally wrong” decision.

 More than 440,000 Israeli settlers live uneasily among some 3 million Palestinians in the West Bank, land that Israel captured and occupied in a 1967 war but which Palestinians say is the heartland of a future state.